 As San Marcos salamander habitat below Spring Lake Dam and in Spring Lake remains fairly consistent from spring to fall, there was no attempt to quantify habitat changes similar to the fountain darter aquatic vegetation assessment.
-Additionally, there was no drying of surface habitat in the San Marcos system in 2015.
+Additionally, there was no drying of surface habitat in the San Marcos system in 2016.
 As such, there was no quantification of disturbance using exposed surface area overlapping with occupied habitat.
-Although not applicable in 2015, the exposed surface area calculation will likely be used in subsequent years that exhibit that type of disturbance.
-Therefore, the only known disturbance of occupied San Marcos salamander habitat in 2015 was from recreational activities below Spring Lake dam.
+Therefore, the only known disturbance of occupied San Marcos salamander habitat in 2016 was from recreational activities below Spring Lake dam.

 As there is not a quantification of recreation in this sample reach, the percentage of retention of aquatic vegetation in the Spring Lake dam reach calculated for the fountain darter was used (as in each previous year) for the San Marcos salamander as a surrogate for disturbance.
-As shown in Table 7, there was a 22% change in aquatic vegetation retention in the Spring Lake Dam study reach.
-To calculate the impact to San Marcos salamander habitat, the total occupied San Marcos salamander habitat below the dam (1,530 m2) was multiplied by 22% which resulted in an impacted area of 337 m2.
-To stay consistent with each other covered species in this assessment, the exclusion zone in the eastern spillway was not counted as a benefit nor subtracted from the impacted area.
+As shown in Table 7, there was an increase in aquatic vegetation retention in the Spring Lake Dam study reach during 2016 resulting in no calculated impact to San Marcos salamander habitat below the dam.

 Texas blind salamander: There is no surface habitat documented in the Item M assessment (SECTION 1) for the Texas blind salamander.
-There were no aquifer impacts noted via HCP measures or drought in 2015, and thus, no impacted habitat is reported for the Texas blind salamander in this assessment.
+There were no aquifer impacts noted via HCP measures or drought in 2016, and thus, no impacted habitat is reported for the Texas blind salamander in this assessment.